MaceChettiyadan/Y11Notes/Physics/Exam Revision.md

 10. A car with a mass of $1200kg$ is travelling at $90km\space h^{−1}$.
 Calculate its kinetic energy at this speed.
 11. As a bus with a mass of $10$ tonnes approaches a school it slows from $60km\space h^{−1}$ to $40km\space h^{−1}$.
 Calculate, to 2 sig figs, the work done by the brakes on the bus and the average force applied by the truck's brakes if it travels $40m$ over deceleration.
 12. A $200g$ snooker ball with initial velocity $9.0m\space s^{−1}$ to the right collides with a stationary snooker ball of mass $100g$.
 After the collision, both balls are moving to the right and the $200g$ ball has a speed of $3.0m\space s^{−1}$.
 Show calculations to test whether or not the collision is inelastic.
+13. A father picks up his baby from its bed.
+The baby has a mass of $6.0kg$ and the mattress of the bed is $70cm$ above the ground.
+When the father holds the baby in his arms, it is $125cm$ off the ground.
+Calculate the increase in gravitational potential energy of the baby, taking $g$ as $9.80N\space kg^{−1}$ and giving your answer correct to two signifcant fgures.
+14. An arrow with a mass of $35g$ is fred into the air at $80m\space s^{−1}$ from a height of $1.4m$.
+Calculate the speed of the arrow when it has reached a height of $30m$.